-The cemeteries tombs and buildings are built in an imposing Victorian Gothic style and during the mid to late 1800s it was a highly sought after burial ground.
-However, by the end of WWII the cemetery was overgrown, unattended and in serious disrepair all of which added to its already creepy feel.
-In the 1970s the infamous cemetery became the location for another English Gothic tradition, the Hammer horror films.
-With these films a new found public interest in the cemetery was created and stories of grave robbing, desecration and vampires in the cemetery began appearing in the news.
+The cemetery's tombs and buildings are constructed in an imposing Victorian Gothic style and during the mid- to late-1800s it was a highly sought-after burial ground.
+However, by the end of WWII the cemetery was overgrown, unattended, and in serious disrepair, all of which added to its creepy feel.
+In the 1970s the infamous cemetery became the location for another English Gothic tradition, the horror films of movie studio Hammer.
+These films regenerated public interest in the cemetery, and stories of grave robbing, desecration and vampires in Highgate began appearing in the news.

 The two magicians were supposed to settle the debate with a magicians' duel' but it never happened.
 Farrant was arrested in the churchyard next to Highgate Cemetery with a crucifix and a wooden stake and in 1974 was jailed "for damaging memorials and interfering with dead remains in Highgate Cemetery."
 Though neither magician found the supposed vampire, in the various "hunts" graves were ransacked and real corpses were indeed staked and beheaded.

 The debate between Farrant and Manchester continues to this day, while the cemetery remains a popular location for occult, paranormal and vampiric enthusiasts.
 The West Highgate section, which is the most overgrown, can only be visited on a guided tour.
 The East Highgate section, however, including the grave of Karl Marx, can be explored on your own.